All Episodes

 I don't know.

-I I wish they wouldn't have done that.
+I wish they wouldn't have done that.

-She's she's a sweetheart, you know, she's a very, very nice person and genuine, and she wasn't there to do any marketing or exploit the situation.
+And she wasn't there to do any marketing or exploit the situation.

-She's got a net worth of millions.
+She's got a net worth in millions.

-She's ranked number nine on Pornhub.com.
+She's ranked number nine on pornhub.com.

 It was a hypocritical, cheap thing to do.

-It was uh yeah, it was a cowardly thing to do.
+It was a cowardly thing to do.

-Um I'd love to get your feedback on this because one of the things that I think was really hurt the Republican Party among like the millennial and younger generation, is just it's it's got this brand of uh having been like a very dogmatic party with like a lot of evangelism sort of at the core, you know, going back to like gay rights and the holdouts on on gay marriage and things of that nature, and I think that did a lot of long-term damage for the brand of the party when you know those sorts of decisions and and positions that the party had.
+So one thing I've noticed, you know, I'd love to get your feedback on this because one of the things that I think has really hurt the Republican Party among like the millennial and younger generation is just it's got this brand of having been like a very dogmatic party with like a lot of evangelism sort of at the core, you know, going back to like gay rights and the holdouts on gay marriage and things of that nature.

-And I thought that we'd kind of moved away from that, but I've noticed that it seems to be coming back with with a vengeance.
+And I thought that we'd kind of moved away from that, but I've noticed that it seems to be coming back with a vengeance.

-And I think that it might have to do with um the way that social media works in that when you are trying to be an influencer, whether you're Candace Owens, Charlie Kirk, or whomever, you tend to post content that gets the most engagement, and you learn from the engagements what kind of content to continue to post.
+And I think that it might have to do with the way that social media works in that when you are trying to be an influencer, whether you're Candace Owens, Charlie Kirk, or whomever, you tend to post content that gets the most engagement.

 And I think that we might be witnessing social media actually radicalizing our influencers more than necessarily the people.

-And so I think that's why you're seeing weird stuff like TPS TP USA, you know, telling people to leave.
+And so I think that's why you're seeing weird stuff like TPS, TPUSA, you know, telling people to leave.

-It just it doesn't make any sense.
+It just, it doesn't make any sense.

-Like I don't think it would have happened four years ago or five years ago.
+Like, I don't think it would have happened four years ago or five years ago.

 I think that's the problem.